 God then makes his presence known.
-He knows what Adam and Eve have been up to and intervenes in a stern and calm way to deal with the three protagonists.
+He knows what Adam and Eve have been up to and intervenes sternly and calmly to deal with the three protagonists.
 Firstly He makes a statement confirming the relationship the Serpent will continue to have with Eve and her descendants:

-I realize this is only part of the verse—simply to keep us focused.
-The rest of the verse is vital and will be covered in due course.
+I realize this is only part of the verse—to keep us focused.
+I’ll cover the rest of this vital verse in due course.

-This and other contexts (which we shall quote later) reveal that the ‘vanity and self-wisdom’ imbibed as a result of eating of the Tree of the Knowledge of Good and Evil will only be exacerbated by the Serpent down through the ages.
+This context and others (which we shall quote later) reveal that the vanity and self-wisdom imbibed as a result of eating of the Tree of the Knowledge of Good and Evil will only be exacerbated by the Serpent down through the ages.
 This negative being will continue to hassle the woman and her descendants—all of humankind.
-And the heavy tribute paid by humans down through history in suffering, incomprehension, m, sery and gloom is akin to slow death leading to ultimate physical death.
-This is a large part of the sentence of both the Serpent and Humanity.The Serpent, this negative being will continue to hassle the woman and her descendants—all of humankind down through history--who will pay a heavy tribute in suffering and incomprehension.
+And the heavy tribute paid by humans down through history in suffering, incomprehension, misery, and gloom is akin to slow death leading to ultimate physical death.
+What transpires here causes a large part of the sentence of both the Serpent and Humanity.The Serpent, this negative being will continue to hassle the woman and her descendants—all of humankind down through history--who will pay a heavy tribute in suffering and incomprehension.
 Click To Tweet

-May I just remind you that we are talking about humankind in general—remember, there is also a certain ‘goodness’ associated with the Tree of Knowledge of good and evil and this, thankfully, has given some respite with a certain calm and serenity.
+May I remind you that we are talking about humankind in general—remember, there is also goodness associated with the Tree of Knowledge of good and evil, and this, thankfully, has given some respite with calm and serenity.

 Scene 6: Sentence pronounced